ocharles/blog/guest-posts/2014-12-07-list-comprehensions.md

         ]
 ```

-It should be noted that `MonadComprehensions` generalize the both `TransformListComp` (guards in comprehensions are translated into the `guard` function if your monad is a `MonadPlus`) and `ParallelListComp` (parallel statements are translated into `mzip` expressions).
+It should be noted that `MonadComprehensions` generalize both `TransformListComp` (guards in comprehensions are translated into the `guard` function if your monad is a `MonadPlus`) and `ParallelListComp` (parallel statements are translated into `mzip` expressions).
 You can read about the actual transformations that take place [here](https://downloads.haskell.org/~ghc/7.8.3/docs/html/users_guide/syntax-extns.html#monad-comprehensions).

 ----